-Laser-Assisted In Situ Keratomileusis (LASIK) is one of the most commonly performed laser eye surgery designed to treat hyperopia, myopia, and astigmatism.
-LASIK is a 15-minute procedure in which the eye surgeon treats vision disorders by making a minimal cut on the cornea, making a flap of it and then applying excimer laser to reshape the cornea.
-The procedure does not require aftercare because the results can be seen in 24 hours.
-LASIK cost varies depending on several factors.
-So how much does LASIK cost?
-Learn more!
+Laser-Assisted in Situ Keratomileusis (LASIK) is one of the most commonly performed laser eye surgery designed to treat hyperopia, myopia, and astigmatism.
+LASIK is a 15-minute procedure in which the eye surgeon treats vision disorders by making a minimal cut on the cornea, making a flap of it and then applying excimer laser to reshape the cornea by using either a mechanical surgical tool called a microkeratome or a femtosecond laser.

 Photorefractive Keratectomy (PRK)

 PRK is also a laser eye surgery used to correct farsightedness, nearsightedness, or astigmatism.
 Similar to the LASIK procedure, the eye surgeon uses excimer laser to reshape the cornea.
 But the difference from LASIK is that a flap of the cornea is not made; instead, the surface of the cornea is completely removed.
 Although local anesthesia for eye surgery is more popular, there will always be a need for general anesthesia, as well.
 Some patients may refuse local anesthesia, because of not be sure that they will keep still or will lie flat for the duration of surgery.
 Likewise, both young children and those with the allergy to local anesthetic need general anesthesia.